 "However, Fifa did not refer to any particular players, since it cannot comment on the status of ongoing investigations."

-Wada added that they "eagerly awaits the outcomes" and that they have "the right to appeal against any decision" where a governing body chooses not to raise an anti-doping rules violation.
+Wada added that it "eagerly awaits the outcomes" and that it has "the right to appeal against any decision" where a governing body chooses not to raise an anti-doping rules violation.

 The second of two McLaren reports, led by Canadian law professor and sports lawyer Dr Richard McLaren, was published in December 2016.

 It alleged that Russian authorities assisted athletes taking banned drugs by swapping their positive samples for clean ones.